rohanpadhye/jqf-resources/README.md

 git clone git@github.com:rohanpadhye/android-fuzzing.git
 ```

-In the pom.xml in this repository, under plugins there is the JQF Maven Plugin>link<.
+In the [pom.xml](https://github.com/rohanpadhye/android-fuzzing/blob/master/pom.xml), under plugins there is the [JQF Maven Plugin](https://github.com/rohanpadhye/jqf/wiki/JQF-Maven-Plugin).
 Maven will handle installing this on your system, you should not have to worry about it.

 To build and run the fuzzer, you can run:
 ```
-mvn jqf:fuzz -Dclass=RedBlackDirect -Dmethod=testAdd
+mvn jqf:fuzz -Dclass=RedBlackDirectTest -Dmethod=testAdd
 ```
 You can also try it with `-Dmethod=testRemove` and `-Dmethod=testUnion` to try out the other tests.

-Java 8, Apache Maven, JQF Maven Plugin

 # Test Driver
 The tests that we will be using to verify correctness of the given Red Black Tree will test adding elements, removing elements, and taking the union of multiple trees.
 These tests are effectively testing the set-like properties of a Red Black Tree, and do not test the performance of the implementation, just correctness.